 Moore Mental Health & Behavioral Services, PLLC has clinicians at all levels of experience and training.
 Our Licensed Psychologists are seasoned professionals with a wide array of expertise, training, and experiences that are used to provide quality services to clients and direct supervision to pre-licensed clinicians as well as those that are licensed at the master-level, who are often referred to as Licensed Psychological Associates.
+Below is a link from the Texas State Board of Examiners of Psychologists discussing in detail the differences in training and education of Licensed Psychological Associates vs. Licensed Psychologists.

 Licensed Psychologist (LP) are clinicians with doctoral degrees (typically PhD or PsyD) in psychology and have passed a series of exams and completed a minimum of 3,500 hours of supervised experience, with at least 1,750 hours having been received in a formal internship within a doctoral program and at least 1,750 hours received following conferral of a doctoral degree.
 Licensed Psychologists can practice independently.